test-kitchen/kitchen-openstack/README.md

 Shamelessly copied from [Fletcher Nichol](https://github.com/fnichol)'s awesome work on an [EC2 driver](https://github.com/test-kitchen/kitchen-ec2), and [Adam Leff](https://github.com/adamleff)'s amazing work on an [VRO driver](https://github.com/chef-partners/kitchen-vro).

+## Status

+This software project is no longer under active development as it has no active maintainers.
+The software may continue to work for some or all use cases, but issues filed in GitHub will most likely not be triaged.
+If a new maintainer is interested in working on this project please come chat with us in #test-kitchen on Chef Community Slack.

 ## Requirements

 There are **no** external system requirements for this driver.
 However you will need access to an OpenStack cloud.